 Re Georgy Trefilov (Ch D): acting for a Russian businessman in dispute about alleged entitlement under multi-million dollar settlement concerning realisation of interests in Russian commercial property.

-Other recent work in this area has included: representing a state-owned oil company in a US $220m ICC arbitration against a sovereign state; acting for an overseas government in a multi-million dollar LCIA arbitration arising from its citizenship-by-investment programme; a claim in the Supreme Court of the Eastern Caribbean to enforce a judgment arising from a large property development transaction; defending and successfully settling a £45m bribery claim against company directors; advice and representation in commercial arbitrations; acting for claimants in an £18m claim for breach of fiduciary duties; advice to a leading Italian fashion brand about its English-law contracts with a Korean franchisee; advice to Premier League football clubs about disputes with their kit sponsors and suppliers; advice to a government about remedies for corruption; advice to a government about the enforceability of an alleged agreement to remit $400m in taxes; advice to an Italian bank about the terms of its UK contracts; and advice to matrimonial counsel and solicitors about trust, contract and conflict-of-laws aspects of an ultra-high-net-worth Russian divorce case.
+Other recent work in this area has included: representing a state-owned oil company in a US $220m ICC arbitration against a sovereign state; acting for an overseas government in a multi-million dollar LCIA arbitration arising from its citizenship-by-investment programme; a claim in the Supreme Court of the Eastern Caribbean to enforce a judgment arising from a large property development transaction; defending and successfully settling a £45m bribery claim against company directors; advice and representation in commercial arbitrations; advice to a leading Italian fashion brand about its English-law contracts with a Korean franchisee; advice to Premier League football clubs about disputes with their kit sponsors and suppliers; advice to an overseas government about remedies for corruption; advice to an overseas government about the enforceability of an alleged agreement to remit $400m in taxes; advice to an Italian bank about the terms of its UK contracts; and advice to matrimonial counsel and solicitors about trust, contract and conflict-of-laws aspects of an ultra-high-net-worth Russian divorce case.

 Thomas has a broad public law practice encompassing both human rights and commercial judicial review and a specialism in constitutional law.